makeniii/NBA-Elo-Rankings/diary.md

 Continuing where I left off, yesterday I was able to get all NBA games for the 2021-22 season that includes; home, away, pts for both teams, and date.
 With this, I can complete all but the game type entry.

 Well I ran into a small problem, none of the functions in the nba-api returns data on playoff series

+# 8/11/21

+Fell asleep at the computer yesterday.
+So, I had a little problem where I couldn't dynamically get the season based on the current date.
+I finally solved that.
+Now I'm able to create a schedule up to the teams last played game, which includes the previous season too.

+I added a TeamSchedule subclass of Schedule becuase I realised that team schedules and season schedules would be different.
+Team schedules will include things like whether they won or not whereas season schedules will just include game data not specific to a team.
+So, I finally compeleted 2.1.1 but without any extensive testing.
+Just based on print statements, it appears to be correct.
+Now I can create a schedule for every team in the nba up til their last played game, including the previous season.
+Will need to do the same for when I implement the Season class.
+But that will be much easier since I will just be creating games and not having to manipulate data.
+It will be similar to Team.create_schedule anyways.

+Welp, the nba server thinks I'm a bot and has at least suspended my ip.
+I can't recieve any data for the time being.
+I guess looping through all nba teams and creating the schedules was too much for the server.
+Hopefully it works fine later today or tomorrow.